Mitophagy: Pathways

-In mammals
+Mammals

+PINK1 and Parkin

-There are several pathways by which mitophagy is induced in mammalian cells.
-The PINK1 and Parkin pathway is, so far, the best characterized.
-This pathway starts by deciphering the difference between healthy mitochondria and damaged mitochondria.
-A 64-kDa protein, PTEN-induced kinase 1 (PINK1), has been implicated to detect mitochondrial quality.
+Several pathways induce mitophagy in mammalian cells.
+The PINK1 and Parkin pathway is the best characterized.
+This pathway starts by identifying damaged mitochondria.
+A 64-kDa protein, PTEN-induced kinase 1 (PINK1), detects mitochondrial quality.
 PINK1 contains a mitochondrial targeting sequence (MTS) and is recruited to the mitochondria.
-In healthy mitochondria, PINK1 is imported through the outer membrane via the TOM complex, and partially through the inner mitochondrial membrane via the TIM complex, so it then spans the inner mitochondrial membrane.
+In healthy mitochondria, PINK1 is imported through the outer membrane via the TOM complex, and partially through the inner mitochondrial membrane via the TIM complex, such that it spans the inner mitochondrial membrane.
 The process of import into the inner membrane is associated with the cleavage of PINK1 from 64-kDa into a 60-kDa form.
 PINK1 is then cleaved by PARL into a 52-kDa form.
 This new form of PINK1 is degraded by proteases within the mitochondria.
 This keeps the concentration of PINK1 in check in healthy mitochondria.

 In unhealthy mitochondria, the inner mitochondrial membrane becomes depolarized.
 This membrane potential is necessary for the TIM-mediated protein import.
 In depolarized mitochondria, PINK1 is no longer imported into the inner membrane, is not cleaved by PARL and PINK1 concentration increases in the outer mitochondrial membrane.
 PINK1 can then recruit Parkin, a cytosolic E3 ubiquitin ligase.
 It is thought that PINK1 phosphorylates Parkin ubiquitin ligase at S65 which initiates Parkin recruitment at the mitochondria.
 The phosphorylation site of Parkin, at S65, is homologous to the site where ubiquitin is phosphorylated.
 This phosphorylation activates Parkin by inducing dimerization, an active state.
 This allows for Parkin-mediated ubiquitination on other proteins.

 Because of its PINK1-mediated recruitment to the mitochondrial surface, Parkin can ubiquitylate proteins in the outer mitochondrial membrane.
-Some of these proteins include Mfn1/Mfn2 and mitoNEET.
+These proteins include Mfn1/Mfn2 and mitoNEET.
 The ubiquitylation of mitochondrial surface proteins brings in mitophagy initiating factors.
 Parkin promotes ubiquitin chain linkages on both K63 and K48.
 K48 ubiquitination initiates degradation of the proteins, and could allow for passive mitochondrial degradation.
-K63 ubiquitination is thought to recruit autophagy adaptors LC3/GABARAP which will then lead to mitophagy.
-It is still unclear which proteins are necessary and sufficient for mitophagy, and how these proteins, once ubiquitylated, initiate mitophagy.
+K63 ubiquitination is thought to recruit autophagy adaptors LC3/GABARAP which lead to mitophagy.
+It is unclear which proteins are necessary and sufficient for mitophagy, and how these proteins, once ubiquitylated, initiate mitophagy.